PowerShares QQQFind Ratings Reports

 - Peer Rank:53 of 323

-We rate PowerShares QQQ at B+.
-This overall rating indicates it is among the top 10% of all closed end mutual funds in its peer group.
-Positive factors that influence this rating include a well above average total return, low price volatility and low expense structure.
+We rate PowerShares QQQ at B. Positive factors that influence this rating include a well above average total return, low price volatility and low expense structure.
 The fund invests approximately 100% of its assets in stocks and may be considered for investors seeking a Growth - Domestic strategy.

 POSITIVES AND RISKS

 Total return ranks very high in comparison with peers over the last three years.
 The PowerShares QQQ has returned an annual rate of 5.01% since inception.
 More recently, the fund has generated a total return of 14.15% in the last five years, 15.52% in the last three years, and 1.00% in the last year.
 How does that compare to other equity funds?
 In the last five years, it has outperformed 88% of them.
 It has also outpaced 86% of its competitors on a three year basis and 54% of them over the last year for the period ending 6/30/2016.
 On a year to date basis, QQQ has returned -2.83%.